Unlock unlimited scans, all platforms, and scan history.

 AI-generated content leaves behind subtle fingerprints.
 These include unnatural pixel-level patterns, inconsistent lighting and shadow behaviour, frequency artifacts invisible to the human eye, and statistical anomalies in how colour and texture are distributed across an image or video frame.
 Detection models are trained to recognise these signals by learning from thousands of known examples of both real and AI-generated content.

 "KweliAI is a free AI content detector for social media.
-Paste any public post link from X, Reddit, TikTok, YouTube, Instagram or Facebook and receive a verdict — real, AI-generated, or deepfake — in seconds."
+Paste any public post link from X, Reddit, TikTok, YouTube, Instagram or Facebook and receive a verdict — real, AI-generated, or deepfake — in seconds.
+No file download required."

 How AI detection works